djmc5678/website/README.md

 # ReadMe for Website Project

 This is a readme file for this Project

+## updates

-Adding changes to this file
+Adding changes for example

+## Even more changes

+Changes are part of automatic merge example